 The Sultan of Brunei leads an extravagant lifestyle.
 Sultan Hassanal Bolkiah is worth a net of 20 billion dollars and during the 1980s was the richest man in the world.
 His palace is the world’s largest private residence, with 1,788 rooms, 257 bathrooms and a great hall that can house 5,000 guests.
 His private automobile collection of 7,000 models includes a Rolls Royce plated in 24k gold.
 The Sultan eats with golden utensils, flies in a private Boeing 747 and owns mansions across London, California and Las Vegas.

-In 1996 he commissioned Michael Jackson for a 17 million dollar private concert whose 5,000 guests included the British Royal Family.
+In 1996 he commissioned Michael Jackson for a 17 million dollar private concert.
+5,000 attended, including the British royals.

 Bolkiah’s younger brother, Prince Jefri surpasses his decadence.
-During Jefri’s tenure as finance minister from 1986 – 1997, beauties from around the world flocked to his private harem and Jefri squandered over $14 billion state dollars on private investments which included a free amusement park and properties around the world.
+During Jefri’s tenure as finance minister from 1986 – 1997, beauties from around the world flocked to his private harem.
+The prince squandered over 14 billion state dollars on private investments which included a free amusement park and properties around the world.
 Hassanal’s case against his brother, which seized his assets, was the biggest in British legal history.

 At home the Sultan’s power is absolute.
 Since the anti-monarchist revolt of 1962, martial law rules in Brunei.
 In 2006 the Sultan amended the constitution to vest legislative and executive authority in himself.
-The only concessions to democracy were the creation of President and Prime Minister positions, of which the Sultan fills bost.
+The only democratic concessions were the creation of President and Prime Minister positions, of which the Sultan fills both.